Lilo Wanders

 Ernst-Johann "Ernie" Reinhardt (born 22 September 1955), better known as Lilo Wanders, is a German transvestite actor, comedian and theatre/television host.

 Born in Celle, Reinhardt attended the Gymnasium Walsrode and went on to become an entertainer.
 He was one of the founders of the Schmidt-Theater on the Reeperbahn in Hamburg in 1988.
 From 1994 on until 2004, he was in his transvestite role as Lilo Wanders the host of the German TV sex/erotic show Wa(h)re Liebe (a pun on true love and commodity love) on VOX.

+On 22 December 2022, as part of the Massengeschmack TV advent calendar, Wanders published the sex and erotic magazine Massengeschnackseln.